Skip to main content

 Team concurrency limits

-For more information about usage, see Viewing and Exporting Usage Data.
+For more usage information, see Viewing and Exporting Usage Data.

 Through Sauce Labs, organization admins set the total concurrency of their organization's account.
 When setting the concurrency limit for a team, be mindful that team members share the concurrency limit of the team.
-If a team exceeds its concurrency limit, any additional tests will be queued (see Queueing Tests for more information).
+If a team exceeds its concurrency limit, any additional tests will be queued.
+Be informed that queuing will be disabled from March 1st, 2024.

 Example - Org Limits